U.S., EU end Trump-era tariff war over steel and aluminum - Up News Info

 Article content

-It also ends one of the biggest areas of friction between the allies and allows them to focus on negotiating new global trade agreements to address global excess steel and aluminum capacity mainly centered in China and reduce the industries’ carbon emissions.
+It eliminates a source of friction between the allies and lets them focus on negotiating a new global trade agreement to address worldwide excess steel and aluminum capacity mainly centered in China and reduce carbon emissions from the industries.

+EU trade chief Valdis Dombrovskis confirmed the deal, writing on Twitter https://t.co/FDSrZ3U1Nx that “we have agreed with U.S. to pause” the trade dispute and launch cooperation on a future global arrangement on sustainable steel and aluminum.
+Dombrovskis said the deal will be formally announced by Biden and European Commission President Ursula von der Leyen on Sunday.

 U.S. officials did not specify the volume of duty-free steel to be allowed into the United States under a tariff-rate quota system agreed upon with the EU.
-Sources familiar with the deal, speaking on condition of anonymity, have told Reuters that annual volumes above 3.3 million tons would be subject to tariffs.
+Sources familiar with the deal, speaking on condition of anonymity, have said annual volumes above 3.3 million tons would be subject to tariffs.

 Advertisement